prasadgatiganti2727/devops-springboot-jenkins-aws/README.md

 The project automates the **entire software delivery lifecycle** — from source code commit to containerized deployment — following industry best practices for:

-- Continuous Integration & Continuous Deployment
+- Continuous Integration & Continuous Deployment (CI/CD)
 - Containerization
-- Cloud-based deployment
+- Cloud-based infrastructure and deployment

 This repository was created as part of **hands-on DevOps skill development** and is continuously refined to reflect **enterprise-grade workflows**.